The simplicial boundary of a CAT(0) cube complex: Introduction

 A key ingredient in the proof of Theorem~\ref{thm:thmE} is the \emph{rank-rigidity theorem} of Caprace-Sageev~\cite[Theorem~A,Theorem~B]{CapraceSageev}, and in Section~5, we translate this result into the language of the contact graph and the simplicial boundary.
 Roughly speaking, the dichotomy established by rank-rigidity -- if $\mathbf X$ is not a product, then a group acting sufficiently nicely has a rank-one element -- corresponds to the fact that $\contact X$ is either bounded or unbounded.
 We also note, in Theorem~\ref{thm:rankonecontact}, that whether an isometry is rank-one is detected by the contact graph.\\

 \textbf{Acknowledgements.} I am grateful to Jason Behrstock, Ruth Charney, Victor Chepoi, Michah Sageev, and Dani Wise for helpful discussions about cube complexes, boundaries, and divergence.
 I enthusiastically thank the anonymous referee for making valuable comments and encouraging me to investigate in greater detail the material discussed in Section~\ref{sec:titscompare}.
-Finally, I thank Mike Carr for extremely helpful comments on that section.
+Finally, I thank Mike Carr for extremely helpful comments on that section, and Abdul Zalloum for a correction to Lemma 3.18.